 For more information, please contact the synagogue office at 914-948-2800.

 Meet, socialize, and engage with other members who share your interests.
 Small affinity groups gather on a regular basis, according to the group’s mission.
 Meetings may be in-person (observing social distance) or virtual, depending on the group’s format, and leaders of each group keep the momentum going.
+Please click here for a list of ways to get involved at TIC!

 Enjoy Shabbat afternoon with friends throughout the year with food, fun, and schmoozing.
 Outstanding educators provide brief words of Torah.
 No RSVP necessary.
 Family friendly and all are welcome.